Nimtita Zamindar Bari

 Nimtita zamindar Bari, often called Nimtita Rajbari, is an erstwhile zamindari palace which used to be the official residence of the zamindar family of Nimtita in British India.
 The Nimtita village of Murshidabad district houses this palace which is situated on the bank of Ganges.

 History

 In the years between 1866 and 1867, two cousins, Goursundar Choudhury and Dwarakanath Choudhury, acquired substantial land holdings to form the Nimtita Estate.
-Besides, Zamindar Mahendra Narayan Roy of this is the family which patronized noted painter Kshitindranath Mazumdar for joining Government College of Art and Craft (then Government Art School) in Calcutta.
+Besides, Zamindar Mahendra Narayan Roy of this family which patronized noted painter Kshitindranath Mazumdar for joining Government College of Art and Craft (then Government Art School) in Calcutta.
 Also this family founded the Nimtita G.D.
 Institution (a Higher Secondary school) in Nimtita in 1913.

 In culture and social life of Nimtita

 Every year, the family put on a proscenium stage show called Jatra-pala for two weeks during Holi.
 Talk of the community and even as far as Murshidabad would revolve around the magnificence and wealth portrayed during the yearly Durga Puja celebration.
 The brothers were fond of theatre.
 The whole cast of Star Theatre in Calcutta was invited to perform at the wedding of Gnyanendranath, son of Dwarakanath.